 These bicycles had wheels up to five feet in diameter, for maximum distance covered per pedal revolution, and were capable of great speed for the era.
 (The previous model, nicknamed “the boneshaker”, went about 6 miles/hour).
 The era of popular cycling was born.

 With some modification from the normal design, bicycle racers could even go 20 miles/hour.
 That modification for racers was the drop handlebar.
-It had just one purpose–to bend the rider from a seven-foot-tall wind obstacle to a six-foot-tall wind obstacle.
+It had just one purpose–to bend the rider from an eight-foot-tall wind obstacle to a seven-foot-tall wind obstacle.

 There was still the matter of wind and falling from great heights.
 Bicycles had become their own safety issue.